ferasbg/crypton/src/src/README.md

 - `src.prediction.abstract_network`: convert tf layers into abstract (bounded) layers to evaluate in `src.verification`

+## RESEARCH AND FORMULATION
+- An ML model can be viewed as a function mapping inputs – typically a vector of numerical feature values – to an output (a label for multiclass classification and a real number for regression).
+Focusing on multiclass classification, we define a model as a function f : R n → K that maps ndimensional inputs to a label in the set K = {1, . . . , K} of all possible labels.
+Such models typically map an input x to a vector of scores y(x) = (y1(x), . . . , yK(x)), such that yk(x) ∈ [0, 1] and PK k=1 yk(x) = 1.
+These scores are interpreted as a probability distribution over the labels, and the model returns the label with highest probability, i.e., f(x) = arg maxk∈K yk(x). ([https://arxiv.org/pdf/1802.03471.pdf](https://arxiv.org/pdf/1802.03471.pdf), *II.A*)
+- Intuitively, a predictive model may be regarded as robust to adversarial examples if its output is insensitive to small changes to any plausible input that may be encountered in deployment.
+To formalize this notion, we must first establish what qualifies as a plausible input.
+This is difficult: the adversarial examples literature has not settled on such a definition.
+Instead, model robustness is typically assessed on inputs from a test set that are not used in model training – similar to how accuracy is assessed on a test set and not a property on all plausible inputs.
+We adopt this view of robustness.
+Next, given an input, we must establish a definition for insensitivity to small changes to the input.
+We say a model f is insensitive, or robust, to attacks of p-norm L on a given input x *if f(x) = f(x + α) for all α ∈ Bp(L).
+If f is a multiclass classification model based on label scores (as in §II-A), this is equivalent to: ∀α ∈ Bp(L)  yk(x + α) > max i:i6=k yi(x + α), (1) where k := f(x).
+A small change in the input does not alter the scores so much as to change the predicted label.*

 ## Requirements
 - compute the labels/annotations for each pixel for each input frame given a tensor (set of matrices of images), with metadata including `frame_number`, `num_cores`, `training_time`
 - train model, then setup encrypted model that inherits base network from `prediction.network`, perform all operations necessary for training and testing, setup for formal specifications and encrypted training